-Ms Walker is a Research Officer with the Prevention Centre, based at the Menzies Centre for Health Policy at the University of Sydney.
-She has completed undergraduate and postgraduate degrees in nutrition, dietetics and exercise rehabilitation and is currently completing a Master of Public Health and Health Management.
+Ms Walker is a Senior Research Officer with the Prevention Centre, based at the Menzies Centre for Health Policy at the University of Sydney.
+She has completed postgraduate degrees in nutrition, dietetics, exercise rehabilitation, public health and health management.

 Through her experience working as a dietitian and exercise physiologist across a range of different health care settings, Pippy has developed a passion for working towards improving health care systems and translating research into practice.

 - Strategies and models for preventing or reducing the risk of the development of chronic pain in primary care

 From an early age Pippy Walker was into sport, playing competitive hockey, water polo, swimming, running and surf life saving.
 It led her into a career in exercise and nutrition.

 Now she’s pivoting from treating individuals’ diet and health issues to tackling major public health challenges, such as managing chronic pain.

 “As a dietitian and exercise physiologist, I was very focused on getting the individual to change their behaviour to improve their health,” she says.
 “The more I did that, the more I realised that there were so many inefficiencies in the health system and the broader environment.”